vrk/receiptprinterrpg/index.md

 <div class="intro">

-<p>You catch a glance of yourself on the reflection of your phone screen
+<p>You catch a glance of yourself on the reflection of your phone screen.
 <p>Are you imagining things…?
-<p>You open your camera app in selfie mode like a mirror
+<p>You open your camera app in selfie mode like a mirror.
 </div>